RickConsole/evilshell/README.md

 # Evil Shell

 *This shell has to be rebuilt so it can mimic a real shell in every way except it captures the root password.
-I will be working on that soon. *
+I will be working on that soon.

 Evil Shell is a social engineering tool to capture user passwords

-Running the bianry will present you with a bash-like prompt that mimics the format and colors of a default ubuntu system.
+Running the binary will present you with a bash-like prompt that mimics the format and colors of a default ubuntu system.

 Ideally, an alias is placed in the compromised user's bashrc that will cause this binary to run when they execute a certain command.
 The victim will hopefully not notice a difference and continue their tasks.